garrandall/popular-music-data/tracks/it-s-the-same-old-song-four-tops.md

 I, oh, I can't bear to hear it
 It's the same old song
-(But with a different meaning since you been gone) Ooh, it breaks me up to hear it)
+(But with a different meaning since you been gone)
+Oh, it breaks me up to hear it)
 It's the same old song
 But with a different meaning